sienatime/music-server/README.md

 ### Run the app

-Install Ruby 2.7+ and Rails 6.
+Install Ruby 2.7.0 and bundler.
 If you need help with this, check out (Rails Girls)[http://railsgirls.com/files/vienna/install.html].

 Pull or fork the repository.

+Run `bundle install`.

 Run your Rails server in a way that is accessible from the local network (may vary depending on your network/firewall settings.
 Try `rails server -p 80` or `rails server -b 0.0.0.0` if the regular ol' `rails server` doesn't work for you).